Generalization of conformal Hamada operators: Introduction

 The six-derivative scalar operator with conformal properties was originally found for physical applications related to conformal anomaly in $d=6$ spacetime dimensions in 2001 by Hamada in \cite{Hamada:2000me}.
 In this work, Hamada analyzed how the integrability conditions for conformal anomalies constrain the possible form of the effective action for an even-dimensional differential operators.
 His analysis first showed that these integrability conditions are satisfied for an action that is constructed using a four-derivative scalar conformal operator in $d=4$ spacetime dimensions (the Paneitz operator).
 The general form of this operator makes manifest diffeomorphism invariance, renormalization and regularization scheme-independence.
 Additionally its coefficients are chosen such that the anomaly vanishes and the action of the higher-derivative scalar field coupled to background gravitational field (background geometry) is fully conformally invariant.
 These results were crucial for further developments in \cite{Hamada:2002cm,Hamada:2003jc}.
 In \cite{Hamada:2000me} Hamada later generalized these arguments to a new six-derivative scalar operator considered exclusively in its critical dimension, namely in $d=6$.
+(As acknowledged by Hamada in his papers \cite{Hamada:2000me}, the first attempts to present such operators with six derivatives were also presented in \cite{Karakhanian:1994yd}.)
 This is the reason why in this paper we will call a six-derivative scalar conformal operator and acting on scalars by the name of Hamada operator.